-One can recover the fact that with the hypothesis of Theorem \ref{T:CoherentAcyclicity2} and the assumption that the equality $\eta_u = \sigma_{\widetilde{u}}$ holds for any $u$ in $R_{n-1}^\ast$, we do not need the square $(n+1)$-cells $N_u$ in the coherent extension, using the following lemma on the square (\ref{E:SquareSigmaRhoCommute}).
+When $\sigma$ and $\rho$ are commuting, $\Pr$ is $E$-normalizing.
+Indeed, the equality $\hatt{u} = \tilda{u}$ implies that the $S$-normal form $\hatt{u}$ is $E$-irreducible.
+Then Theorem \ref{T:CoherentAcyclicity} applies to prove that $\Sr(\Gamma)$ is acyclic.
+We recover the fact that with the hypothesis of Theorem \ref{T:CoherentAcyclicity2} and the assumption that the equality $\eta_u = \sigma_{\widetilde{u}}$ holds for every $u$ in $R_{n-1}^\ast$, we do not need the square $(n+1)$-cells $N_u$ in the coherent extension of $\Pr$, using the following lemma on the square~\eqref{E:SquareSigmaRhoCommute}.